joedolson/my-tickets/src/readme.txt

 = 1.10.0 =

 * Feature: UI to move tickets from one event to another on a payment.
+* Feature: Show tickets used in payments list.
 * Bug fix: Minor styling improvements for shopping cart.
 * Bug fix: Exit early if ticketing options do not exist.
 * Bug fix: Hide short cart when empty.